jdaws9499/kidspro-npm/README.md

 - Parse age rating from x.509 certificates and compare with user rating x
 - Handle block urls and allow urls x
 - Password encoded using bcryptjs x
-- Time restrictions (day and time)
+- Time restrictions (day and time) x
 - Monitoring (which blocked sites the kids visited)
 - Have password up front
 - CSS of the existing pages (blocked page can be for children and teens separately, do it in SUMMER)

 ## Bugs
-- Listener for update settings in background.js
+- Listener for update settings in background.js x

 ## Install